sarisabban/DeepPhase/README.md

 `python crystal.py --Phase PDBIDs.txt` or `python crystal.py -P PDBIDs.txt`

+**NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 4. Vectorise and serialise the dataset.
-The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them, that way the dataset can be loaded.
+The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them.
+That way the dataset can be loaded using less RAM memory.
 Each tensor will be a separate file.
 Since there are a large number of reflection points and a large variation in the number of reflection points between files, these commands can also allow you to choose the top reflection points sorted by E-value.
+Any gaps in the dataset will be padded with zeros.

 To vectorise and serialise all the reflection points for DeepClass: